Applied Behavior Analysis, M.S.

 Depending on faculty needs, the graduate assistant works with one or two faculty members.
 Time is divided between both faculty mentors if the student is assigned to two.
 Students who receive a fully-funded University-funded assistantship in one year may not receive it in subsequent years.
 However, they remain eligible for graduate internship while pursuing a graduate degree in the School of Social Work.

 Graduate internships are funded and awarded by the School of Social Work.
-They are assigned and funded for two semesters (a duration of nine months, 8-16 hours per week), working with assigned faculty.
+They are assigned and funded for two semesters (a duration of nine months, 8 to 16 hours per week), working with assigned faculty.
 Graduate interns may be assigned to assist with administrative work, research or faculty teaching.
 Depending on the hours assigned, tuition benefits will differ; health insurance and stipends are not awarded for graduate internships.

 Other Funding for Current Students